andrew-m-holmes/transformer/experiment/README.md

 ## Conclusion

 Congratulations!
 You've successfully completed all the tutorials that help you utilize this experiment.
-Like before, please contribute using [_Issues_](https://github.com/andrew-m-holmes/Transformer/issues), [_Pull Requests_](https://github.com/andrew-m-holmes/Transformer/pulls), or the [_Discussions_](https://github.com/andrew-m-holmes/Transformer/discussions/1) section.
+Like before, please contribute using [_Issues_](https://github.com/andrew-m-holmes/Transformer/issues) or [_Pull Requests_](https://github.com/andrew-m-holmes/Transformer/pulls).
 Also, please reach out to me on [LinkedIn](https://www.linkedin.com/in/andrewmicholmes/) and check out any articles I have on [Medium](https://medium.com/@andmholm).

 Thank you!